zhibirc/automa-sh-ion/readme.md

 ```

 That's it.
 Now modify and use (or use unmodified) these tools as day-by-day helpers.
+Also, I hope, there will be convenient [installer](install.sh) soon. :turtle:

 There is also one important thing.
 Oftentimes in automation you're dealing with services/APIs which may have access tokens,
 common configuration data (URLs, ports etc.) or other reusable stuff.
 Entering it each time you run a script is tedious,